EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/03-update-planning-agent-prompt.md

 ---

-The updated prompt should look like this.
+The updated prompt looks like this:

 ```python
 PLANNING_AGENT_PROMPT = """